Mission

 The 12 Principles of Trust in Leadership

 New leaders often make one big mistake: they wait for trust instead of giving it.
-But here’s the truth—trust isn’t earned first, it’s extended first, and the best leaders know……
+But here’s the truth, trust isn’t earned first, it’s extended first, and the best leaders know it.

 1. Februar 2025